 -n string | String is not empty |

-I/O Redirection and Pipes
+I/O Redirection Questions

 # Output redirection